 - Mashed and pureed foods – Turmeric can also be added to baby foods like carrot puree, pumpkin puree, and mashed potatoes.

-- Meat – If you have introduced your baby to meat, you may add a pinch of turmeric to it while it is cooking
+- Chicken – If you have introduced your baby to chicken, you may add a pinch of turmeric to it while it is cooking

 It is always better for you to know the side effects of all the foods to ensure your baby does not develop any allergies or reactions.
 Although turmeric is one of most famous spices in our tradition that brings about healing, you might end up feeding it to your little one only to realise later, that you baby’s body is not ready for the spice.
 Here are some side effects you need to be aware of to ensure you seek medical attention immediately if needed.